abcxyz/guardian/cli.md

 * **-dir** - The Terraform directory to run the apply command.
 Defaults to the current working directory.
 * **-allow-lockfile-changes** - Allow modification of the Terraform lockfile.
 The default value is "false".
-* **-storage="gcs://my-guardian-state-bucket"** - The storage strategy for saving Guardian plan files.
-Defaults to current working directory.
-Valid values are ["file", "gcs"].
+* **-storage="URL"** - The storage strategy for saving Guardian plan files.
+Defaults to current working directory of the local filesystem.

+  *Supported values:*
+    - Local file storage - Format `file://my/absolute/path`
+    - Google Cloud Storage Bucket - Format `gcs://my-guardian-state-bucket`

 * **-lock-timeout="10m"** - The duration Terraform should wait to obtain a lock when running commands that modify state.
 The default value is "10m".